-PWP is party to the transition services agreement (the "TSA") with PWP Capital Holdings.
-Under the TSA, PWP agreed to, and continues to, provide certain corporate services to PWP Capital Holdings.
-Either party to the TSA may terminate the agreement solely as it applies to the services it receives under the agreement with 90 days prior written notice.
-The agreement may also be terminated as it applies to any services provided or received with the mutual written consent of both parties.
-Under the TSA, each party is entitled to use the services provided to it for a fixed term established on a service-by-service basis, which term will be extended until terminated by the provider of the applicable service.
-Generally, each party will indemnify the other party and its respective directors, officers, employees, agents, consultants and contractors against losses relating to third party claims resulting from the transitional services.
+Prior to December 31, 2023, PWP was party to the transition services agreement (the "TSA") with PWP Capital Holdings.
+Under the TSA, PWP agreed to provide certain corporate services to PWP Capital Holdings.
+Under the TSA, each party was entitled to use the services provided to it for a fixed term established on a service-by-service basis, which term would be extended until terminated by the provider of the applicable service.
+Generally, each party indemnified the other party and its respective directors, officers, employees, agents, consultants and contractors against losses relating to third party claims resulting from the transitional services.
+The TSA was terminated effective as of December 31, 2023.